The belle of bluff country

 Dining: The Old Village Hall is the longtime standby and a nice place for dinner, especially on its deck.

-Next to the Commonweal, Intermission serves classic meat, fish and pasta dishes.
-Next to it, the Lanesboro Pastry Shoppe serves breakfast and
+Near the Commonweal, the Lanesboro Pastry Shoppe serves breakfast and

 Across Parkway Avenue, the Pedal Pusher serves reliable comfort food.
 Down the street, Riverside on the Root serves lunch and dinner and has a large deck overlooking the river.

 Paddling and tubing: Outfitters take paddlers up the North Branch of the Root River for half-day trips, and on the slower South Branch from Preston to Lanesboro if the North Branch is too high.